On the maximal function associated to the spherical means on the Heisenberg group: estimates for the spherical means

 \end{cor}

-Observe that the operator $ \mathcal{A}^\beta $ remains as convolution with a distribution supported on $ \C^n \times \{0\} $ however large $ \beta$ is.
+Observe that even for large $ \beta $, the operator $ \mathcal{A}_\beta $ is a convolution operator with a distribution supported on $ \C^n \times \{0\} $.
 This is in sharp contrast with the Euclidean case, see \cite{S}, and prevents us to have some $ L^p $ improving property for large values of $ \beta$.
 In order to overcome this, we slightly modify the family in Lemma \ref{lem:family} and define a new family $T_{\beta}$.
 As we will see below the modified family of operators $ T_\beta$ has a better behaviour for $ \beta \ge 1$.